lino-framework/lino/docs/tutorials/human/index.rst

 Overview
 ---------

-Humans have three properties:
-`first_name`, `last_name` and `gender`.
-All these fields may be blank
-(except if your application changed that rule using :func:`dd.update_field <lino.core.inject.update_field>`).
+The Human mixins defines four properties: `first_name`, `middle_name`, `last_name` and `gender`.
+All these fields may be blank (except if your application changed that rule using :func:`dd.update_field`).

 Gender
 -------

-The :class:`Genders <lino.core.choicelists.Genders>` choicelist
-defines the possible values for the `gender` field of a Human.
+The :class:`dd.Genders` choicelist defines the possible values for the `gender` field of a Human.

-A :class:`ChoiceList <lino.core.choicelists.ChoiceList>` is
-a "hard-coded" list of translatable values.
+A :class:`dd.ChoiceList` is a "hard-coded" list of translatable values.

-It's a new concept introduceed by Lino and deserves more documentation, but here is at least a short introduction to choicelists:
+It's a concept introduceed by Lino and deserves more documentation, but here is at least a short introduction to choicelists:

 >>> from lino.dd import Genders